hitheshsreedhara/orderbird/README.md

 Starting a Gradle Daemon (subsequent builds will be faster)
 ```

-4. Browse for localhost:8080 to say Hello to the Spring through the container spring-ob
+4. Browse for [http://localhost:8080](http://localhost:8080) to say Hello to the Spring through the container "spring-ob" ->

-5. Check status of the container
+5. Check status of the container ->
 ```
 make status
 ```